ylin930/ADNI-visualization-project.github.io/index.md

 4. Waiting for experts to reply back

 ## Next Steps
-1. Tutorial of R shiny and start a rough draft of the interactive website
+1. Tutorial of R shiny and start a rough daft of the interactive website
 2. Edit and update current website (include tabs)
 3. Brainstorm plan B: Using ECG data to improve sliding window technique to distinguish actual signal from artifacts